MaligarosNotes/To-Do-List-project/ReadMeAndMisc/README.md

-# PDF-project
+# To-Do-List-project

-uh yea basically this is for taking in sheet music pdfs, and outputing the words in it, ignoring music notation
+basically for makin that to do list thing i wanted

 # install virtual environment